Natural gradient and parameter estimation for quantum Boltzmann machines

 \subsection{Natural gradient with respect to the Fisher--Bures metric}

-For thermal states of the form in~\eqref{eq:thermal-state}, the geometry induced by the Bures--Fisher metric is suitable.
-In order to accommodate it, we modify the optimization problem in~\eqref{eq:GD-euclidean-opt} to incorporate the Bures--Fisher metric in~\eqref{eq:Bures-Fisher-metric}:
+For thermal states of the form in~\eqref{eq:thermal-state}, the geometry induced by the Fisher--Bures metric is suitable.
+In order to accommodate it, we modify the optimization problem in~\eqref{eq:GD-euclidean-opt} to incorporate the Fisher--Bures metric in~\eqref{eq:Bures-Fisher-metric}:

 where the squared distance measure $\left\Vert \theta-\theta_{m}\right\Vert _{g^{\operatorname{FB}}(\theta_{m})}^{2}$ is defined as

 The first-order optimality condition corresponding to~\eqref{eq:mod-GD-nat-opt} is